New Teaching Assistant Training and Evaluation Program (TATEP)

 A one-page description of the nature of the departmental TA training program.
 Specifically, this document a) addresses the learning outcomes of the program and how those learning outcomes are assessed and b) includes a description of the method of training for international TAs.

-Using the departments/programs reports, the GOC Deans will provide a college-level report of compliance to the Office of Graduate and Professional Studies by the last week in June each year.
+Using the departments/programs reports, the GOC Deans will provide a college-level report of compliance to the Graduate and Professional School by the last week in June each year.
 (Note: CTE will make a compliance report to the Associate Provost and Dean of Faculties by the twelfth class day each Fall and Spring semester with regards to university-level TA Training.)

 CTE Best Practices Resources

 The CTE will periodically publish a list of best practices for preparing graduate students for their assignments as new TAs for distribution to or access by each of the departments or programs.
 In addition, CTE will maintain a list of resources available for departmental TA training to encourage excellence in the TA training programs.
-The Best Practice Resources also include ideal practices gleaned from the annual college-level reports submitted to the OGAPS.
+The Best Practice Resources also include ideal practices gleaned from the annual college-level reports submitted to the Graduate and Professional School.

 Each academic department employing TAs shall develop an appropriate set of procedures and evaluation instruments to employ in monitoring the performance of TAs each semester.
 The CTE shall receive copies of these procedures and instruments for review by the first day of the week preceding fall classes.